 - Boolean – stores

-FALSEvalues with boolean data type.
+FALSEvalues with the Boolean data type.

 - CHAR, VARCHAR and TEXT – learns how to use various character types including